funkhaus/whenInView/README.md

   topOffset: 0, // Amount of space at top of container before element registers as in view
   bottomOffset: 0, // Amount of space at bottom of container before element registers as in view
   staggerInterval: 0, // Time (ms) between elementIn callback firing (see below) - ignored if elementIn is not default
-  removeWhenOut: false // Should the default elementOut callback remove the class when the element is out of view? - ignored if elementOut is not default
+  removeWhenOut: false, // Should the default elementOut callback remove the class when the element is out of view? - ignored if elementOut is not default
-}
+  fireAtStart: true // Should we check if the element is in view right away?
+If not, we'll just check on scroll }
 ```